 Accounting Policy Updates: We regularly invest in equity securities of public and private companies to promote business and strategic objectives.
 Equity investments are measured and recorded as follows:

 Realized and unrealized gains or losses resulting from changes in value and sale of our equity investments are recorded in gains (losses) on equity investments, net.
 We previously recorded unrealized gains and losses through other comprehensive income (loss) and realized gains and losses on the sale, exchange or impairment of these equity investments through gains (losses) on equity investments, net.

 Non-marketable equity securities and equity method investments are also subject to periodic impairment reviews.
 Our quarterly impairment analysis considers both qualitative and quantitative factors that may have a significant impact on the investee's fair value.
 Qualitative factors considered include industry and market conditions, the financial performance and near-term prospects of the investee, and other relevant events and factors affecting the investee.
 When indicators of impairment exist, we prepare quantitative assessments of the fair value of our equity investments using both the market and income approaches which require judgment and the use of estimates, including discount rates, investee revenues and costs, and comparable market data of private and public companies, among others.
 Prior to fiscal 2018, non-marketable equity securities were tested for impairment using the other-than-temporary impairment model which considered the severity and duration of a decline in fair value below cost and our ability and intent to hold the investment for a sufficient period of time to allow for recovery.
-Impairments of non-marketable equity securities were $43 million in the first six months of 2018 and $325 million in the first six months of 2017.
+Impairments of non-marketable equity securities were $16 million in the first quarter of 2018 ($46 million in the first quarter of 2017).

 Opening Balance Adjustments